AbhishekSingl/COVID19_Pipeline/README.md

 ## Setup
 It's easy to setup COVID19 Pipeline which we can setup either locally or on Azure Server.
-1. sh run_pipeline
+1. RUN command **sh run_pipeline.sh** in terminal/cmd.
+2. Once it start running then open **localhost:8080** in any browser.
-2. import json file from **dags/covid19_dag/config/arguments_parsing.json** into Airflow environment.
+3. Import json file from **dags/covid19_dag/config/arguments_parsing.json** into Airflow environment (under variables section).
-3. Change the variables according to your requirements.
+4. Change the variables according to your requirements.
-4. Trigger the dag and you'll see below results at some point.
+5. Trigger the dag and you'll see below results at some point.

 ![COVID Dag:](https://github.com/AbhishekSingl/COVID19_Pipeline/blob/master/dags/COVID19_Dag.png)